Postcard circa 1940

 The University Academy Charter High School opened in a redesigned commercial building on West Side Avenue.
 New Jersey City University joined with the City of Jersey City, the Jersey City Board of Education, and New Jersey Transit to collaborate on the "Bayside Project," a redevelopment proposal that is focusing on a 700-acre section of Jersey City that stretches from Communipaw Avenue south to Stevens Avenue and from Bergen Avenue west to Newark Bay.

 2007: NJCU dedicated the Deborah Cannon Partridge Wolfe College of Education in honor of the 1937 alumna, teacher, theologian and humanitarian.
-It also opened its off-campus site in the financial district on the Jersey City waterfront.

 | By: Carmela Karnoutsos